Canton of Lucerne: Foundation of Lucerne city

-During the Reformation Lucerne remained attached to Roman Catholicism, of which ever since it has been the great stronghold in Switzerland.
+During the Reformation Lucerne remained attached to Roman Catholicism.
 The papal nuncio resided here from 1601 to 1873.
 In the 16th century, during the early modern age, the town government fell into the hands of an aristocratic oligarchy, whose power, though shaken by the Swiss peasant war of 1653 in the Entlebuch, lasted until 1798.
 Under the French-supported Helvetic republic (1798–1803) Lucerne was the seat of the central government.
 When the republic collapsed, under the Act of Mediation (1803) it was one of the six "Directorial" cantons and during the Restoration (from 1815 to 1848) it was one of the three ruling cantons.

 The patrician government was swept away by the cantonal constitution of 1831.
 But in 1841 the Conservatives regained power.
 They quickly recalled the Jesuits, who had been expelled by earlier radical governments, to head the cantonal school system.
 The riots that followed brought about the Sonderbund War (1847) in which the Conservatives were defeated, the decisive battle taking place at Gisikon, not far from Lucerne.

 Geography

 The canton of Lucerne is part of Central Switzerland.
 The lands of the canton lie on the northern foothills of the Swiss Alps (Urner Alps).
 The highest elevation of the canton of Lucerne is at the Brienzer Rothorn at 2350 m.

-It borders the cantons of Obwalden and Nidwalden to the south, Schwyz and Zug to the east, Aargau to the north, and Berne to the west.
+It borders the cantons of Obwalden and Nidwalden to the south, Schwyz and Zug to the east, Aargau to the north, and Bern to the west.

 Its territory corresponds to the subject territories acquired by the city of Lucerne during the 14th and 15th centuries, including:

 Lucerne proper at the outflow of the Reuss river from Lake Lucerne;

 the stretch of the Reuss river between Lucerne and Honau, along Rooterberg hill (connecting to Lake Zug with the territory of Meierskappel municipality);

 the Kleine Emme basin (including its tributaries Entle and Rümlig);

 the tributaries of the Aare between Napf and Lindenberg, including (west to east) Wigger, Suhre (Lake Sempach), Wyna, Aabach (Lake Hallwil, Lake Baldegg);

 two territories connected only by water, across Lake Lucerne: the northern slope of Bürgenstock (part of Lucerne municipality), and the municipalities of Greppen, Weggis and Vitznau on the western and south-western slopes of Mount Rigi.

 The area of the canton is 1493 km2.
 817.7 km2, about 55% of the total land area, is used for agriculture.
 An additional 449.0 km2 (about 30%) of the canton is wooded.
 The remainder of the canton is either developed, 125.3 km2 (8.4%), or unproductive (lakes, rivers or mountains), 101.5 km2 (6.8%).